jdelkins/pia-tools/README.md

 (both with the same port number) to be forwarded to your VPN endpoint, then follow the procedure below.

-**Note ☞**  The following steps are *not necessary* if you are simply setting up a tunnel on a client machine.
-This is for running a server of some kind accessible through the VPN.
+**Note ☞**  The following steps are *not necessary* if you are simply setting up a tunnel on a gateway.
+This tool is to enable running a server behind (or on) the gateway that accepts incoming connections to be accessible through the VPN.

 1. Make sure your wireguard tunnel to PIA is up and running per the above procedure.
 The following step presumes that you have a working route to